BITCORNProject/BITCORN/doc/README.md

-BitGreen Core
+BitCorn Core
 =============

 Setup
 ---------------------
-BitGreen Core is the original BitGreen client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of BitGreen transactions.
+BitCorn Core is the original BitCorn client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of BitCorn transactions.

-To download BitGreen Core, visit [bitg.org](https://bitg.org/).
+To download BitCorn Core, visit [bitg.org](https://bitg.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run BitGreen Core on your native platform.
+The following are some helpful notes on how to run BitCorn Core on your native platform.

 ### Unix